harleyday/logicleTransform.m/README.md

     <pre><code>result = logicleTransform.test;</code></pre>
   </summary>

-  If the toolbox is working, this will yield the following:
+  If the class is working, this will yield the following:
-  <pre><code>Checking logicleTransform.m toolbox performance using the packaged test suite.
+  <pre><code>Checking logicleTransform.m class performance using the packaged test suite.
   Running logicleTransformTest
   ......
   Done logicleTransformTest